 2. Consider other disciplines

-While you might have gotten a degree in mechanical engineering, these days there is no excuse for not understanding electronics or software.
+While you might have gotten a degree in engineering, these days there is no excuse for not understanding electronics or software.
 You don’t have to be a prodigy in those fields, but you do need to have some awareness.
 Learning the basics will allow you to work more efficiently in those fields.

 3. Work in a Team

 You will spend a lot of time collaborating with people from other fields It helps if you can communicate efficiently and effectively.
 Good communication skills will serve just as well as having technical expertise – indeed, if you have proven that you can learn, many employers will train those with good communication in other specialisms, but no-one wants to work with someone who is not a team player.